shabbir-bharmal/task-binary-string-analysis-function/README.md

 - **BinaryStringModel.cs:**
    - Contains the `BinaryString` property for input.
-   - Implements the method `CheckIfGood()` to evaluate whether the string is "good" based on the validation criteria.
+   - Implements the method `CheckIfValidString()` to evaluate whether the string is "good" based on the validation criteria.

 ### Views